How we used Electrical Signal Analysis to Reverse Engineer the various processes happening inside a smartphone?

 Timing Diagram from the MSO

-Not all infringement analyses are created equal.
+Not all patent infringement analyses are created equal.
 Some analysis could be done using a detailed web search where one explores product manuals and other relevant literature.
-While in some, one might need to take the reverse engineering route to confirm infringement.
+While in some, one might need to take the reverse engineering route to confirm patent infringement.

 Authored By: Swapnajeet Nayak, Senior Research Analyst, Infringement and Rohit Sood, Manager, Infringement